11/5/2024

 speaker

-Okay and secondly I think you spent roughly $125 million in cash costs for restructuring this year.
-You expect to spend that.
+Secondly, I think you spent roughly $125 million in cash costs for restructuring this year.
+Do you expect to spend that?
 What's your number for 2025?
-And then secondly in your expectations about the auto markets, I mean wasn't IHS already expecting down auto production in Europe for the third quarter you know in July?
-I mean was the downturn in Europe really that unexpected?
+And then secondly, in your expectations about the auto markets, I mean, Wasn't IHS already expecting down auto production in Europe for the third quarter in July?
+I mean, was the downturn in Europe really that unexpected?

 speaker